apache/mxnet/docs/tutorials/python/linear-regression.md

 ## Using a trained model: (Testing and Inference)

-Once we have a trained model, we can do couple of things with it - we can either use it for inference or we can evaluate the trained model on test data.
-The later is shown below:
+Once we have a trained model, we can do a couple of things with it - we can either use it for inference or we can evaluate the trained model on test data.
+The latter is shown below:

 ```python
 model.predict(eval_iter).asnumpy()
 ```

-We can also evaluate our model for some metric.
+We can also evaluate our model according to some metric.
 In this example, we are evaulating our model's mean squared error (MSE) on the evaluation data.

 ```python
 metric = mx.metric.MSE()